 After the mesh refinement is determined, we can refine the mesh and continue the calculation or back up to an earlier time and repeat part of the calculation with the new mesh.
 For accuracy and stability reasons the latter method is generally preferred; however, the former method is preferred for speed.
-Whether LS-DYNA backs up and repeats the calculation or continues after remeshing is determined by an input parameter, AD-PASS.
-This is illustrated in Figure 36.9.
+Whether LS-DYNA backs up and repeats the calculation or continues after remeshing is determined by an input parameter, AD-PASS (see CONTROL_ADAPTIVE).
+This feature is illustrated in Figure 36.11.